 Is that what prompted the beginning of Urban Khichdi, I wondered, as I walked into a new food venture in Ahmedabad that promises to satisfy your khichdi cravings.

-For owner Preet Kadia, staying away from home resulted in the realisation that all the pizzas and pastas aside “there is nothing more comforting than dal-chawal (Indian lentils & rice) and khichdi.”
+For owner Preet Kadia, staying away from home resulted in the realisation that all the pizzas and pasta aside “there is nothing more comforting than dal-chawal (Indian lentils & rice) and khichdi.”

 “I’ll give you the basic idea of how to make it.
 You’ll need to adjust the spices as per your taste,” he said.
 Preet refused to (obviously!) part with the ‘magic mantra’ that makes the khichdi dishes such a delight – he serves Indian versions like the Panchkuti khichdi (five lentil khichdi), Malabari khichdi (coconut-based) and Sai Bhaji khichdi (a Sindhi delicacy) along with several global crockpots.